Who Was Your First Career Gamechanger?

 “Too many people overvalue what they are not and undervalue what they are.”

 Malcolm Forbes died on Feb 25, 1990, at 4:30 in the afternoon at his home in New Jersey.
 Typically, he had just returned from an out-of-this-world experience.
 Flying back the night before on his private jet from London, the publishing tycoon had been a member of a bridge team that played against members of British Parliament.
-The tournament was in one of his other homes, Old Battersea House on the Thames River.
+The tournament was in Old Battersea House on the Thames River in one of his other homes.
 After arriving on his private jet at 5:30 A.M., he fell asleep in the morning but failed to wake up in the afternoon.
 He was a contrarian until the last.

 It was one of many things that made Malcolm Forbes a gamechanger.